PaulDance/cargo-liner/README.md

           When omitted, INFO and above messages of only this crate are logged.
 When used once, DEBUG and above messages of only this crate are logged.
-When used twice, DEBUG and above messages of all crates are logged.
-When used three times or more, TRACE and above messages of all crates are logged.
+When used twice, DEBUG and above messages of all crates are logged, and `-v` is given to Cargo calls (details ran commands).
+When used three times or more, TRACE and above messages of all crates are logged, and `-vv` is given to Cargo calls (includes build output).

   -q, --quiet...
           Be quieter.
 Use multiple times to be more and more so each